+With over 90% of meat, fruit, vegetables, dairy and eggs sold in Australian supermarkets produced domestically, the pandemic has impacted on 'just-in-time' supply chains14.
+The Australian Meat Industry Council (AMIC) warned there could be less meat available for customers while abattoir restrictions were in place15 (even though there was some capacity for other states to compensate for Victorian shortfalls by increasing production 16).
 As the industry re-emerges following tighter restrictions, some employers are reporting difficulties in attracting and retaining workers.
 Teys Australia are struggling to fill vacant positions across their eight meat processing factories, most of which are in rural and regional locations.
 They are concerned that highly publicised outbreaks of COVID-19 in abattoirs and the Federal Government's JobSeeker program are keeping potential workers from applying for the available jobs17.
-Australia's largest meat processor, JBS, has also stated their concerns over an inability to access JobKeeper funding, which, in combination with extended drought and severe livestock supply shortages, has led to them discontinuing 600 jobs18.
-In addition, record livestock prices (as producers are keeping their livestock to re-build herds after the long drought) have led to underemployment as abattoirs cancel workers' shifts to avoid operating at a loss19.
+Australia's largest meat processor, JBS, has also stated their concerns over an inability to access JobKeeper funding, which, in combination with extended drought and severe livestock supply shortages, led to them discontinuing 600 jobs18.
+In addition, record livestock prices (as producers are keeping their livestock to re-build herds after the long drought) have led to underemployment as abattoirs cancel workers' shifts to avoid operating at a loss 19.
 Such concerns are reflected in AMIC's warning to Queensland's first new abattoir in 20 years that their \$37 million operation (supported by a loan from the Northern Australia Infrastructure Facility), which is due to open in the second half of 2021, may find it difficult to attract the 80 workers that will be required20.

 Despite the challenges of operating during COVID-19, domestic meat sales rose by 30% since the first lockdowns came into force.
 WA's biggest meat processor, V&V Walsh, saw sales increase by up to 50% over normal levels21.
-The continuing high demand for meat is indicative of the importance of the meat processing industry and the necessity for sustainable workplaces and skilled workers.
+The continuing high demand for meat is indicative of the importance of the meat processing industry and the necessity for sustainable workplaces and skilled workers (see p.8 for comments on attracting new industry workers).